 4. Add the artichokes and onion, stirring well to coat them with oil.
 Cook until the onions begin to caramelize, about 10 minutes.
 Add the chopped parsley, salt and pepper and mix well.

-5. Deglaze the pan with the white wine (or stock) and cook over a high heat to cook away the alcohol.
+5. Deglaze the pan with stock and cook over high heat.

 6. Add the brown rice and any cooking liquid left in the pan.
 Mix well.
 Bring to a boil and simmer for about 15 minutes, stirring occasionally, until the rice is no longer soupy.

 7. Stir in the Parmesan, butter and peas .
 Cook covered in the oven for about 20 minutes until the rice is almost “al dente”.